MOBILE APPLICATION

 Goal: Use warm colors, friendly microcopy, and pet-centric imagery.

-The site map helps ensure that the structure of the app addresses user needs uncovered in research.
-My focus was to make information easily accessible, with clear navigation for effortless booking and browsing.
+My focus was to make information easily accessible with clear navigation for effortless booking and browsing.
+The site map helps ensure that the structure of the app consistently addresses user needs uncovered in my research.

 LOW-FI EXPLORATION